lvanveen/lvanveen.github.io/_pages/about_azade.md

 Fatemeh Beigh Mohammadi or, as she was commonly called, Azade, worked with Jane Breen and myself on the dynamics of clustered Markov chains.
-In the spring of 2023 she moved to the lab of [Morgan Craig](https://morgancraiglab.com/) at UdM.
+We are currently writing up a paper on the modelling of EEG dynamics using such networks.